2026-02-28 · StudyBoost Team

 The Truth About Last-Minute Studying

-First, the reality check: Cramming produces fragile memories.
-Research shows information learned in cramming sessions decays rapidly—often within days.
+First, the fact is: Cramming produces fragile memories.
+Research shows information learned in cramming sessions decays rapidly-often within days.
 However, when the exam is imminent, strategic last-minute studying can:

 • Boost short-term recall by 30-40%